Philip Freriks: Career

 Freriks presented multiple television series about historic events or time periods.
 In 2021, he presented the six-part television series In de voetsporen van de wederopbouw which looks at rebuilding the Netherlands from 1945 onwards after World War II.
 He presented In de voetsporen van D-Day (2019), about the Normandy landings (D-Day), and In de voetsporen van de bevrijding (2020) about the liberation of the Netherlands at the end of World War II.
 Freriks also presented In de voetsporen van de jaren 60 (2023), about the 1960s, In de voetsporen van de jaren 70 (2024), about the 1970s, and In de voetsporen van de jaren 80 (2025), about the 1980s.

 Freriks is known as presenter of the television quiz show De slimste mens.
 He first presented the show in 2012.
 In September 2023, he announced that he would stop presenting the quiz show in 2025.
 In December 2024, he was decorated Officer in the Order of Orange-Nassau on the day of filming his last episode of De slimste mens.
 He received the award from mayor of Hilversum Gerhard van den Top.
 The last episode of the show with Philip Freriks as presenter and Maarten van Rossem as jury member aired in January 2025.
 Herman van der Zandt succeeds him as presenter of the show.
 Van der Zandt was also a contestant and he won the 24th season of the show.
 Author and cabaret performer Paulien Cornelisse succeeds Maarten van Rossem as jury member.

 Freriks appears in the 2024 film Opa Cor.
 He provided the Dutch voice for the character Nitwit in the 2025 film A Minecraft Movie directed by Jared Hess.
 On 4 May 2025, Freriks held the 4 mei-voordracht in the Nieuwe Kerk, Amsterdam as part of the Remembrance of the Dead events and ceremonies.
 In June 2025, he presented Oorlogsalbums, a two-part television series about photo albums of unknown soldiers.
-As of November 2025, Freriks and Maarten van Rossem are scheduled to present the travel television show Maarten & Philip op het spoor door Europa in which they travel through Europe by train.
+He also presented a second season of Oorlogsalbums in 2026.
+Freriks and Maarten van Rossem present the 2026 travel television show Maarten & Philip op het spoor door Europa in which they travel through Europe by train.